Explosives trace detector: Chemiluminescence

+A key advantage of chemiluminescence-based electronic devices is their high reliability and resistance to interference from substances such as perfumes, dirt, and human sweat, as well as their ability to operate effectively under challenging environmental conditions, including variations in temperature and humidity.
+Therefore they are very capable in the field.
+These devices does not uses radioactive ionizing source.

+These features are enabled by IRSSIL technology developed by RS DYNAMICS, powering the compact yet fast and capable miniEXPLONIX Pro detector, as well as the advanced EXPLONIX 2 analyzer.

 Amplifying fluorescent polymer

 Amplifying fluorescent polymer (AFP) is a promising new technology and is based on synthesized polymers which bind to explosive molecules and give an amplified signal upon detection.
 When compounds that are not polymers are utilized for such purpose, the quenching of the fluorescence by the traces of explosives is not detectable.
 When amplifying fluorescent polymer in thin films absorbs a photon of light, excited state polymers (excitons) are able to migrate along the polymer backbone and between the adjacent polymer films.
 These sensors were originally made in order to detect trinitrotoluene.
 In AFP, binding of one TNT molecule results in quenching of fluorescence significantly due to the conjugated structure of the polymers.
 It has been reported that in practice the polymers result in 100-1000 fold increase of amplification of the quenching response.

 "During its excited state lifetime, the exciton propagates by a random walk through a finite volume of the polymer film."
 Once TNT, or any other electron-deficient (i.e., electron accepting) molecule comes in contact with the polymer, a so-called low-energy ‘trap’ forms.
 "If the exciton migrates to the site of the bound electron-deficient molecule before transitioning back to the ground state, the exciton will be trapped (a non-radioactive process), and no fluorescence will be observed from the excitation event.
 Since the exciton samples many potential analyte binding sites during its excited state lifetime, the probability that the exciton will sample an occupied ‘receptor’ site and be quenched is greatly increased."